Eco-Cult/CarbconWeb/_pages/home.md

 			<a href="#info3">
 						</a>
 			<h1><b>Your Food Choices does matter</b></h1>
-		<p>The average food carbon footprint of an Australian is 82 kg/CO2 per week</p><a href="https://www.aph.gov.au/About_Parliament/Parliamentary_Departments/Parliamentary_Library/pubs/BriefingBook45p/EmissionsReduction">- Parliament of Australia</a><p>You can do something about it as an Australian.
-The first step to reduce your food carbon footprint would be to avoid misconception.
-Explore food choices myths in the next section</p>
+		<p><b>The average food carbon footprint of an Australian is 82 kg/CO2 per week</b></p><a href="https://www.aph.gov.au/About_Parliament/Parliamentary_Departments/Parliamentary_Library/pubs/BriefingBook45p/EmissionsReduction">- Parliament of Australia</a>
+		<b>You can do something about it, the first step to reduce your food carbon footprint would be to avoid misconception.
+Explore food choices myths in the next section</b>
 			<a href="#info4">
 						</a>
 			<h1><b>Food Choices Myths</b></h1>